Language focus: Avoiding repetition, Reduced infinitives, Synonyms in context.

 “Cycling can be dangerous.”

 Can cannot be used to predict future possibility.
-We have use will be possible or will be able to instead.
+We have use will be

 “In the future it will be possible for people to travel to the moon.”